 The power of metric-less case studies

-Fomo customers love the product, and many have amazing results to share about how it’s helped them increase conversions and sales.
+Fomo customers love the product, and many have amazing results to share about how it helps them increase conversions and sales.
 But other customers use Fomo in different capacities: encouraging email signups, creating urgency, building trust, etc.

-These customers also love the product—and many have amazing experiences to share—but they often lack the analytics to measure exactly how Fomo impacted revenue or conversions.
+These customers also love the product—and have equally amazing experiences to share—but they often lack the analytics to measure exactly how Fomo impacted revenue or conversions.

 At first, Lynz thought the only stories they were able to tell were those accompanied by impressive stats.
 But as she started creating case study after case study, she had an epiphany:

 “Stats are nice, but results aren’t the only thing prospects are looking for.
 They also want to understand how different customers use Fomo.
 What it integrates with.
 What our support team is like.
 Numbers don’t tell the whole story.”

 Compelling metrics are certainly eye-catching, and they definitely appeal to a certain kind of customer.
 But for a company like Fomo, that works with businesses of all sizes and scales, there’s no such thing as a “one-size-fits-all” case study that engages every lead and prospect equally.

 “At the end of the day, Fomo was designed to help people add transparency to their business.
 It soon became evident that telling a good story was more important than highlighting an impressive stat.”